friquifund/website/pages/volunteer.md

 1. **NGO Metrics:**  we recently created a taskforce to evaluate all the different initiatives we are fostering and better measure their metrics.
 This is a newly created group, actively looking for volunteers interested on the intersection between data & non-profit.

 2. **FriquiFund Talks:** we organize 2 fundraising talks every year.
 The objective of these talks is two-fold: on one hand, it allows us to raise funds for our initiatives (speakers volunteer to give a talk at no cost, and all proceeds go to FriquiFund).
-On the other, it creates a place to meet for FriquiFund members, mentees, students participating in our iniatives and other interested audience, allowing us to have a common (and diverse) space to meet.
+On the other hand, it creates a place to meet for FriquiFund members, mentees, students participating in our iniatives and other interested audience, allowing us to have a common (and diverse) space to meet.
 We are always seeking volunteers to help organize these initiatives, find new speakers, etc.

 3. **Others:** do you want to help us communicate better, reach more members, find more NGOs or broaden our impact?
 Let us know!